 - adjacent school site.
 In this instance a lesser separation distance is proposed; - (ii) the Dangerous Goods and Handling licence for which a separate application will need to be made to the Department of Mines, Industry Regulation and Safety relates only to the assessment and control of fire and explosion risk for flammable liquid storage and transfer and does not take into account the environmental emissions nor determine health effects that may be generated from the site; - (iii) notwithstanding the installation of a Vapour Recovery System, there is evidence based on studies conducted overseas to suggest that volatile organic compounds, particularly airborne benzene concentrations, are elevated up to 150m from a petrol station and that there is a possible link in increased risk in childhood leukaemia with either proximity to petrol stations or petrol station density (per square kilometre); - (iv) In the absence of a scientific study or a health risk assessment to support a lesser separation distance (which addresses public health implications associated with vapour emissions), the 50m separation distance requirement should apply; - (v) Whilst it is noted that a 'Convenience Store' is a 'P' (permitted) land use in the Local Shopping Zone, in considering the application the determining authority shall have due regard to the deemed provisions set out in clause 67 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2, particularly relating to the suitability of the proposed development taking into account the possible risk to human health or safety; and - (vii) Having regard to the matters identified above, the petrol station is not considered to be a compatible land use for the site and therefore, the Department does not support the proposed development.
-8. Property Address a ownershi status unknown Noted It is accepted that the proposed development is a permitted land use and would provide a level of convenience to passing motorists.
+8. Property Address and ownership status unknown I think that a petrol station would be a fantastic idea on Walter Road East.
+It would generate employment and allow motorists who are driving past to refuel.
+It is accepted that the proposed development is a permitted land use and would provide a level of convenience to passing motorists.
 9. Eden Hill Primary School Board (a) Hazardous Materials Benzene Emissions from evaporated petrol or fuel, generally when petrol is being transferred or has been split, contaminates the surrounding area with volatile materials, including the carcinogen benzene.
 It is recommended that exclusion zones around current and future petrol stations be introduced for the health and safety of residents and the community.
 Environmental Protection Authority (EPA) The EPA recommends a buffer zone of at least 50 metres between a development of this kind and a sensitive land use.
 World Health Organisation (WHO) The WHO have published a paper which identifies exposure to benzene as a major public health concern with exposure associated with a range of acute and long-term adverse health effects and diseases, including cancer and aplastic anaemia.
-See response to Submission No. 1 in relation to potential impacts from fumes / emissions and absence of EPA recommended buffer distance As identified in the response to the previous submission, various traffic and parking concerns have been identified within the RAR, although traffic volumes within Marion Street (even if the development had access to this street) would not exceed those which are expected for an access road this kind.
+See response to Submission No. 1 in relation to potential impacts from fumes / emissions and absence of EPA recommended buffer distance As identified in the response to the previous submission, various traffic and parking concerns have been identified within the RAR, although traffic volumes within Marion Street (even if the development had access to this street) would not exceed those which are expected for an access road of this kind.